Dhruv-Datta/Rebrandly-Application/README.md

 # Rebrandly Integration Documentation

-This Documentation is split into 3 sections:
+This Documentation is split into 4 sections:

 * API Integration
 * Rebrandly Application GUI
+     1. What the application does
+     2. How to setup the python scripts to work on your computer
+* Rebrandly Clipboard
      1. What the application does
      2. How to setup the python scripts to work on your computer
 * Rebrandly Text Integration